Freelancer-Sirius-Revival/FLSR/Freelancer/EXE/flhook_plugins/missions/README.md

     1. `[FLOAT] :0` The additional delay after this comm has ended before any other comm can reach the receiver.
 Also influences when the comm is considered complete.
     1. `[True|False] :False` Whether this comm can be heard by bystanders in space.

-- `Act_SetLifeTime` Once the NPC comes out of range from all players, its life time will be counted down.
-The life time will be restored completely if any player comes back into range to the NPC.
+- `Act_SetLifeTime` Only for NPCs or solars.
+Once the object comes out of range from all players, its life time will be counted down.
+The life time will be restored completely if any player comes back into range to the object.
 All NPCs of a formation will be despawned if one of their members is running out of life time.
     1. `STRING|Activator` Object by name or label to change life time of.
     1. `FLOAT :1` The life time in seconds. `-1` means infinite life time.